 - case E) same as step 0d, but the Analytics consumer contacts the NWDAF containing AnLF that wants to perform inference and does not have a model, it discovers VLF Server from NRF that is a VFL Server, then request the VFL Server via NEF to perform inference.
 The VFL server may trigger VFL training if no corresponding VFL training has been performed.

 1. Same as step 1 in Figure 6.2H.2.3.1-1.
+The VFL server stores mapping among the VFL correlation ID, external NWDAF IDs of selected VFL client(s), and the NEF ID for subsequent VFL process (VFL training and/or VFL inference).
+The AF may indicate to the NEF that the AF will no longer use the VFL process identified by VFL Correlation ID (external NWDAF IDs are no longer required).
+If the NEF receives this indication, it shall remove the stored external NWDAF ID(s) associated with the VFL correlation ID allocated to the AF.
+Then, the NEF responds to the AF.

 Steps 2-7 are repeated until the training termination condition is reached.